 “If your bank pitches you or has already conned you into signing up for overdraft protection, I want you to ‘un-protect’ yourself,” Clark says.
 “A study found the typical annual interest rate you pay is the equivalent of 17,000% when your bank ‘protects’ you by paying for something when they know you don’t have money for it.”

 In this article, we’ll take a look at exactly how overdraft protection works and how you can opt out of it.
-Plus, we’ll name a couple of better alternatives.
+Plus, we’ll provide information on a couple of better alternatives.

 Table of Contents: